vanHeemstraSystems/quarto-cloud/README.md

 Login to Posit Cloud with GitHub credentials (wvanheemstra@icloud.com).

-Open the workshop ("quarto-in-2hrs") file at ~~https://posit.cloud/content/4332583~~, now copied to our own workspace at https://posit.cloud/content/6273364 or instead open this repo with [Gitpod](https://gitpod.io/#https://github.com/vanHeemstraSystems/quarto-cloud) and edit files from within your Visual Studio Code environment with the Quarto extension () installed.
+Open the workshop ("quarto-in-2hrs") file at ~~https://posit.cloud/content/4332583~~, now copied to our own workspace at https://posit.cloud/content/6273364 or instead open this repo with [Gitpod](https://gitpod.io/#https://github.com/vanHeemstraSystems/quarto-cloud) and edit files from within your Visual Studio Code environment with the Quarto extension installed.
+The easiest way to install the Quarto extension is directly from within VS Code (search extensions for "quarto").

 More ...